averille-demo/gcp_sendgrid_smtp_config/README.md

 ## gcp_sendgrid_smtp_config

-Google Cloud Composer (Airflow v2.1.1) SMTP Email Configuration
+Google Cloud Composer (Airflow v2) SMTP Email Configuration

 <img src="./img/gcp_airflow.png">

 [Option 1](https://console.cloud.google.com/marketplace/product/sendgrid-app/sendgrid-email): setup SendGrid within a single project on GCP (free for 12,000 emails/mo)

 [Option 2](https://signup.sendgrid.com): setup a dedicated SendGrid account outside of GCP (free for 100 emails/day = ~3000/mo)
-then add config to Airflow environements.
+then add config to Airflow environments.

 Both options require adding DNS entries to your domain provider, the benefit of Option 2 is only we only need to set this up once across more than one cloud project.